whri-phenogenomics/geneBurdenRD/README.md

 ## System requirements
 ### Software dependencies and operating systems
 The R framework only demands the presence of R or Rstudio and a standard computer with sufficient RAM to accommodate in-memory operations.
-The following R packages will need to be installed (if not already) via install.packages(‘packageName’) from R:
+The following R packages will need to be installed (if not already) via install.packages(‘packageName’) from R or install.packages("BiocManager") and BiocManager::install("biomaRt") for the biomaRt, ensembldb, drawProteins and AnnotationHub Bioconductor packages:

 ```R
 library("tidyverse")